-- how serious the surgery is;

-- how quickly you recover;

-- whether or not your work is physical; and

-- whether you need any extra treatment after surgery.
+- how serious the surgery is; - how quickly you recover; - o whether or not your work is physical; and - whether you need any extra treatment after surgery.

-Most people will not be fully back to work for two weeks.
-If you need a medical sick note for the time you are in hospital and for the first three to four weeks after you leave, please ask us.
+Most people will not be fully back to work for 3-4 weeks.
+Please ask us if you need a medical sick note for the time you are in hospital and for the first three to four weeks after you leave.